Novel: Filling the Cracks—Chapter One

 May 1984

-Many things fell through the cracks in Coverville, never to be spoken of or acknowledged.
+Many things fell through the cracks in Coverville, never to be acknowledged or spoken of.
 Political bribes.
 Petty crimes.
 Spousal abuse.
 Affairs.
 Beth Clark’s home life was one of many taboos.

-Fixing potholes and cracks each spring was one of the only acts of maintenance the village of Coverville performed all year.
-It was an annual spring ritual.
-The rest of the year, the home of a little more than six-hundred people ignored street sweeping, fixing crumbling curbs, mowing public spaces regularly, and consistent trash collection.
-However, the streets were always in good repair.
-Rumor had it the company’s owner, who won the bid to fix the cracks and potholes around Coverville, was the mayor’s cousin.
-That’s what Virgie told Gary, anyway.
-Nepotism, Virgie had called it.
-Beth didn’t know what that meant.
+Fixing potholes and cracks each spring was one of the few maintenance tasks the village of Coverville performed all year.
+It was an annual ritual.
+The rest of the year, this home to just over six hundred residents neglected street sweeping, repairing crumbling curbs, regularly mowing public spaces, and ensuring consistent trash collection.
+Nevertheless, the streets remained in good condition.
+Rumor had it that the owner of the company awarded the contract to repair the cracks and potholes around Coverville was the mayor’s cousin.
+That’s what Virgie told Gary, at least.
+Nepotism, Virgie had called it, although Beth didn’t know what that meant.

-Coverville was like any other north-central Alberta village, with two intersecting main streets, one of which was an extension of the secondary highway that cut the community in half.
-They had all the necessary businesses and organizations to serve the residents and the surrounding farming community, including two gas stations, the grain elevator and feed store alongside the railway line that crossed through the village, a grocery store, the post office, two banks, and an Alberta Treasury Branch, a strip mall that housed the medical clinic of three family doctors and a dentist, village council office, and the pharmacy next door to that.
-There was the Coverville Hotel with its popular tavern on the main floor, the only watering hole in town, the Chinese family restaurant neighboring it in the same building, and eight local churches to preach against the sins that took place in that tavern and hotel.
-Their village was also home to elementary and secondary schools and welcomed hundreds of youth each weekday to fill them.
-It was a quiet, peaceful, often dull place to grow up in, where everybody knew about everybody else’s business.
-Allegedly.
+Coverville was like any other north-central Alberta village, featuring two intersecting main streets, one of which was an extension of the secondary highway that bisected the community.
+It had all the necessary businesses and organizations to serve the residents and the surrounding farming community, including two gas stations, a grain elevator and feed store alongside the railway line that ran through the village, a grocery store, a post office, two banks, and an Alberta Treasury Branch.
+There was also a strip mall housing the medical clinic with three family doctors and a dentist, the village council office, and the pharmacy next door.
+The Coverville Hotel featured a popular tavern on the main floor, the only watering hole in town, while a Chinese family restaurant occupied the neighboring space in the same building.
+Additionally, eight local churches preached against the sins occurring in that tavern and hotel.
+The village was home to elementary and secondary schools, welcoming hundreds of youth each weekday.
+It was a quiet, peaceful, often dull place to grow up, where everyone knew everyone else’s business—allegedly.

-Lisa Jones, Beth’s best friend since Kindergarten, sat on the front steps of her house, waiting for Beth to pass by.
-She skipped down her walkway to meet up, and they continued the half-kilometer walk through the center of the village to get to their school.
-In a few weeks, the girls, queens of the jungle at Coverville Elementary, would commence on to Coverville Junior/Senior High in September, having a couple of months to prepare themselves to be at the bottom of the student pecking order again.
+Lisa Jones, Beth’s best friend since kindergarten, sat on the front steps of her house, waiting for Beth to pass by.
+She skipped down the walkway to meet her, and they continued the half-kilometer walk through the center of the village to get to their school.
+In a few weeks, the girls, queens of the jungle at Coverville Elementary, would transition to Coverville Junior/Senior High in September, having a couple of months to prepare themselves to be at the bottom of the student pecking order again.

 “What’s wrong with you?”
 Lisa asked, shaking her head of long, wild, caramel-colored hair at her friend.
 “You’re too quiet.
-Something happened with Gary?”
+Did something happen with Gary?”

 Gary was Beth’s uncle, her mother’s unmarried mechanic brother.
-He was twenty-five and lived with Beth, her mom, and her younger brother Otto, to help “pay the bills” after Beth’s “dead-beat dad” left.
+At twenty-five, he lived with Beth, her mom, and her younger brother Otto to help “pay the bills” after Beth’s “deadbeat dad” left.
 He often babysat Beth and Otto when their mom, Virgie, worked at the hotel as a server at the family restaurant connected by French doors to the tavern.

-“Nothing different than usual,” Beth replied, but she avoided looking Lisa in the eye until the latter stopped them off the sidewalk and lifted Beth’s chin to force her to join their gazes.
+“Nothing different from usual,” Beth replied, but she avoided looking Lisa in the eye until Lisa pulled her off the sidewalk and lifted Beth’s chin to force her to meet her gaze.

 “Was he at you again?”
-Lisa whispered though they were the only two within earshot of each other.
+Lisa whispered, even though they were the only two within earshot of each other.

-Beth shrugged a shoulder, blinking to keep tears at bay.
+Beth shrugged a shoulder, blinking to hold back tears.
 “What else is new?”

 Lisa sighed, wrapped an arm around Beth’s shoulder, and guided her back onto the sidewalk.
-They’d be late for the first bell if they didn’t keep moving.
-“You tell your mom yet?”
+They would be late for the first bell if they didn’t keep moving.
+“Have you told your mom yet?”

 “You know I can’t.
 She won’t believe me.”